By Hollie Deese

 How is public art incorporated?

 Every year I award a grant to a public artist who creates something site specific for our event.
-Our first year we featured a massive flower shaped labrynth called Grow Love, last year we had two featured works from Beth Reitmeyer and Brett Douglass Hunter.
+Our first year we featured a massive ninety-foot wide flower shaped labyrinth called Grow Love, created by San Francisco based artists Tracy Ginsberg and Theodore Lillie.
+Last year we had two featured works from Nashville-based Beth Reitmeyer and Brett Douglass Hunter.
 This year we have a collection of birdhouse sculptures entitled Dwellings, created by Michael Korfhage.
 There will be three of these sculptures welcoming everyone coming in from the main entrance reminding us all of the juxtaposition of art and nature – as well as how beautifully they coexist in our world and especially at Centennial Park with the Parthenon as the backdrop.

 What is one insider tip for having the best experience?